ixdbelfast/ixdbelfast.github.io/curriculum/_posts/0001-02-02-imaging-and-data-visualisation.md

 ## Content

 Students are supported through a weekly lecture programme that is designed to broaden their knowledge and understanding.
-A weekly lecture and seminar programme that is designed to develop a knowledge and understanding of the creation and application of images – photographic, illustrative, and diagrammatic – to interaction design.
+A weekly lecture and seminar programme that is designed to develop a knowledge and understanding of the creation and application of images – illustrative and diagrammatic – to interaction design.

 <!-- This introductory content needs work to ensure it’s a little less vague. -->

 Indicative lecture content includes:

-+ The Impact of Photography
++ The master apprentice approach to learning
-+ Harmony and Proportion
-+ Manufactured Fictions in The Age of Instagram
++ Getting Iconic
-+ Illustration, Hand to Mouse
++ Illustration; Hand to Mouse
-+ The Art of Art Direction
-+ Giving Guidance Through Moodboards
++ Illustrating Interfaces
++ Tying it All Together
 + The Visual Language of Data
 + A Cornucopia of Charts
 + Designing (and Deceiving) with Data
 + Meet Edward Tufte
-+ Case Study: The Challenger: An Information Disaster

 ## Reading List